This is unpublished

 Clinical Training

-- Continuity clinics First-year fellows maintain one half-day continuity clinics at each of the three training hospitals for a comprehensive outpatient experience.
+learn more- Continuity Clinics First-year fellows maintain one half-day continuity clinic at each of the three training hospitals for a comprehensive outpatient experience.
 Depending on pathway, second-year fellows maintain between 1 and 3 continuity clinics at the site(s) of their choosing.

 - Telemedicine All fellows are credentialed and trained in delivering care via telemedicine, an essential service during COVID-19 and for our patients with limited mobility or who live in the WWAMI* referral region (*Washington, Wyoming, Alaska, Montana, Idaho).